-The prank1 function returns the prediction $\hat{A}1^m(t+1)$ as defined in Section 3.
+The prank1 function returns the prediction $\hat{A}{1}^{m}(t+1)$ as defined in Section 3.
 A buy signal is issued for a stock if the predicted rank is > 0.49 and is not already in the portfolio (nstocks returns the number of stocks already in the portfolio).
 A sell signal is issued if the predicted rank is not > 0.49.
 Simply telling the trader to sell the entire portfolio would cause unnecessary transaction costs for situations, in which a stock generates buy signals on consecutive days.
-The annual trading profit is presented in the table in Figure 12.
-A graph with the same trading results is shown in Figure 13.
+The annual trading profit is presented in the table in Figure 2.
+A graph with the same trading results is shown in Figure 3.
 As can be seen, the performance is outstanding, to say the least.
 The trading strategy outperforms the benchmark (the Swedish Generalindex) consistently and significantly every year and the mean annual profit made by the trading is an overwhelming 123.6%.
 The mean annual index increase during the same period is 27.4%.
-By studying the annual performance for the trading in Figure 12, two important properties of the trading strategy can be observed:
+By studying the annual performance for the trading in Figure 2, two important properties of the trading strategy can be observed:

-1. The annual profit for the trading strategy is consistently higher than for Generalindex every year 1993-1997.
+- 1. The annual profit for the trading strategy is consistently higher than for Generalindex every year 1993-1997. - 2.
+The number of trades every year is consistently high (roughly one buy and one sell per day), which increases the statistical credibility of the results.